 4.002 The earliest evidence of human existence is from the later Bronze Age (about 1000 BC), but the name 'Ropley' is probably Anglo-Saxon.
 There is much evidence that Saxons lived in and around Ropley.
 Ropley is not mentioned in the Domesday Book as it formed part of the administrative Hundred of Bishops Sutton.
-In 1402 William of Wykeham, Bishop of Winchester, made over large parts of Ropley to Winchester College, to whom they still belong.
+In 1402 William of Wykeham, Bishop of Winchester, made over large parts of Ropley to Winchester the railway of the 1860s. in which resulted development in between the A31 road and the railway station.
+The period inter-war saw the building of 'Colonial'

+College, to whom they still belong.
 By the middle of the 19th Century Ropley covered a large area of some 4600 acres and consisted of several hamlets scattered around the central part of the village.